crshanks/simple-php-app/README.md

-# Sample PHP Application with New Relic Instrumentation
+# Simple PHP Application with New Relic Instrumentation

-This repository contains a sample PHP application instrumented with the New Relic APM agent.
+This repository contains a simple PHP application instrumented with the New Relic APM agent.
 It includes instructions for building and deploying the application using Docker locally, and on a Kubernetes (Minikube) cluster for APM.
 Additionally, an example for setting up New Relic infrastructure monitoring for the Kubernetes cluster itself is provided.